Skip to main content

 • Competitor bidding on your name.
 If a rival is bidding against your brand, some branded paid spend is defensive and not pure cannibalisation.

-Cross-connector reconciliation: This card only exists as a join, so reconciliation is inherently cross-connector:
+Why our number may legitimately differ from LinkedIn: Cross-connector reconciliation: This card only exists as a join, so reconciliation is inherently cross-connector:

 Known limitations / merchant FAQs